myasmin/myasmin.github.io/README.md

 - 👋 Hi, I’m @myasmin
 - 👀 I’m interested in Statistical Analysis and Predictive Modelling.
 I work with Data Modelling, Data Visualization, Statistical Analysis and Statistical / Machine Learning Model development.
-- 🌱 I’m fluent with Python and R, intermediate SQL, and Tableau / PowerBI for my Analysis.
+- 🌱 I’m fluent with Python and R, intermediate SQL, and Tableau / PowerBI.
 - 💞️ I’m looking to collaborate on interesting projects.
 Some of the Datasets make sense and some of them don't.
 So, I think it's fun to try to find out which is the best way to work for future prediction.
 - ❤️ I love reading books, photography and spending time with my two kids!
 - 📫 How to reach me- https://www.linkedin.com/in/myasmin/